smokers10/infrast/README.md

 # GO INFRAST!
-A simpler way to setup infrastructure for your golang project!
+A simpler way to setup your golang project!

 # Provided Module
 here the module we provided for your project :